The best way to be missed when you’re gone is to stand for something when you’re here.

 Want to know how you can create truly great marketing?
 Then let me tell you about Gary Halbert (1938-2007).

 Halbert wasn’t around at the beginnings of copywriting, but he’s been called the Godfather of Direct-Response Copywriting and dominated the industry from the 1980s on.

 As well as writing for clients, he sold his own products and there’s a good chance he sold something directly to someone in your family.
 And I know exactly what it is…

 He went to his basement and sat down to write a sales letter.
-For every word he wrote, picking the envelop, the stamp, deciding how to write the address, even where to post the letter, he asked himself one question: How would I do this if my life depended on it?
+For every word he wrote, to picking the envelope, to the stamp, to deciding how to write the address, even where to post the letter, he asked himself one question: How would I do this if my life depended on it?

 What was in it?

 You might have seen one of them hanging on the wall in a relative’s home or even in your own parents’ or grandparents’ house.
 (My uncle and aunt bought a double-crest version.
 It’s still hanging in the kitchen.)

 Direct-Response marketers talk about and study Gary Halbert to this day.

 They talk about his everyman writing style.
 The attention he paid to detail.
 How strategic he was when he picked his partners.
 And for those who knew him personally, his charisma.